ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>The difference between making JavaScript work and writing JavaScript well.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-What is the difference between getElementById, getElementsByClassName, and querySelector… - <a href="https://medium.com/@design.codder12/what-is-the-difference-between-getelementbyid-getelementsbyclassname-and-queryselector-24a678136e2b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Writing`**

-<blockquote>There are many DOM selection methods used to select elements, but as a beginner you are confused on which DOM selection methods are used…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 10 TypeScript Practices That Make Your Codebase Better - <a href="https://akshattriv.medium.com/10-typescript-practices-that-make-your-codebase-better-1e458fb3275e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>